 Galapagos has one of the richest and largest development pipelines around.
 The drug company has multiple late-stage programs as well as 25 different drugs in discovery/early trial stages.
 This includes its potential blockbuster in Filgotinib.
-This was the first partnership with Gilead and after impressive phase-3 data for the rheumatoid arthritis drug, the duo expects to submit a marketing application with the FDA at the end of the year.
+This was the first partnership with Gilead and after impressive phase-3 data for the rheumatoid arthritis drug, the duo submitted a marketing application with the FDA earlier this month.
 Meanwhile, successful initial idiopathic pulmonary fibrosis data, as well as beginning trials for new cystic fibrosis medicines, could all bare significant fruit for GLPG.

 That’s an impressive amount of “shots on goal” for a clinical-stage biotech stock.
 The best part is, based on the rich deal, the speculation is that Galapagos wanted to stay independent rather than receive a full buyout from GILD.
 This means it can make the full use of that pipeline with future royalty and milestone payments.
 It also means investors in GLPG stock can as well.

 Blueprint Medicines (BPMC)